Brand-MINI is facing its biggest adventure yet. This one however, may not end well…

 But as politicians on both sides of an increasingly polarised and intractable ‘Brexit’ argument foam incontinently at one another, another perhaps more momentous shift appears to be occurring.
 The great contraction is finally under way.

-In a recent Autocar report, journalist, Hilton Holloway paints a decidedly gloomy picture for Brand-MINI, as its BMW masters grapple with a rapidly shifting landscape.
+In a recent Autocar report, Hilton Holloway paints a decidedly gloomy picture for Brand-MINI, as its BMW masters grapple with a rapidly shifting landscape.
 According to his report, Petuelring management have postponed all upcoming model actions, with even the prospect of next year’s MINI facelift facing the axe.

 A comprehensive review of the MINI business is to take place, with the next-generation range not only facing drastic rationalisation, but the likelihood of it forming part of a joint venture.